 Some areas, for example the Waikato plains west of Thames, are particularly prone to fog.
 It can reduce your visibility to less than 20 metres.
 On rural roads there are less visual cues such as road studs (cats eyes), lines and lights, and less traffic to follow, so you will need to slow down.

 Don’t brake suddenly if a car is following you as they will not have as much reaction time.
 If you need to pull over and stop, pull off the road as far as you can and keep your lights on.
 You should have your fog lights on, and your headlights on low beam because high beam reflects too much light back into your face.

 Snow in the South Island will be heavy in places and rural roads often don’t get cleared frequently, if at all.
 Carry snow chains and prepare for having to turn back if you can’t reach your destination.

 Limited or zero cellphone reception

 There are large areas that have very restricted cellphone coverage in New Zealand.
 If you are heading into one of those areas, make sure you’ve let someone know where you are.
 You can purchase an antenna kit for your vehicle and that will give you greater coverage.
-Check this map for coverage by Telecom and here for Vodafone.
+Check this map for coverage by Spark and here for One (Vodafone).